 - Vivid, unpleasant dreams

-Many people who struggle with drug abuse and addiction have co-occurring mental health disorders.
-Some of the most commonly co-occurring disorders include:
+Many people who struggle with prescription drug addiction have co-occurring mental health disorders.
+Some of the most common co-occurring disorders include:

 - Depressive disorders